-- DO NOT work on an energized system; make sure all power sources are off. - DO NOT allow unqualified personnel to perform electrical maintenance; only a qualified marine electrician should work on the electrical system. - DO NOT work in a wet area. - Use caution when connecting wires to avoid reversing polarity. - DO NOT alter wires, connectors or use inferior parts; use OEM replacement parts only.
+- Whenever possible, have electrical work done by a qualified electrician or your Pursuit dealer. - DO NOT work on an energized system; make sure all power sources are off. - DO NOT allow unqualified personnel to perform electrical maintenance; only a qualified marine electrician should work on the electrical system. - DO NOT work in a wet area. - Use caution when connecting wires to avoid reversing polarity. - DO NOT alter wires or connectors, or use inferior parts; use OEM replacement parts only.